zoeskan/MCB185/unit0-setup.md

 ## Programming Editor ##

 You will spend a lot of time using a text editor designed for programming.
-A text editor is not a word processor.
-We won't be using MS Word or Google Docs ever.
+A text editor is sort of like a word processor but without a choice for font styles, ruler settings, or embedded images.
+We don't use MS Word, Google Docs or any other word processor in the course, only text editors.
 Popular text editors include:

 + BBedit (Mac only)
 + Notepad++ (Windows only)